uchicago-2025-capp30122/30122-project-mapademic/README.md

 **"Unfold the Map of Discovery" — A Global Visualization Platform for Academic Mobility and Knowledge Evolution**

 ---
+23/2/2025: Version 0.1

+This version of the files output and delivery of the various modules is not yet fully unified; there are bugs in Streamlit run , still debugging.

+---
 ## Table of Contents
 - [Project Introduction](#project-introduction)
 - [Core Features](#core-features)